 Student Services Office Information

-The SSO, or Student Services Office, is located at the CGSB and is there to assist with the administrative processing necessary to enable you to study at the CGSB and Curtin.
-It is important that you become familiar with the administrative requirements at the CGSB and Curtin.
+The SSO, or Student Services Office, is located at the CGSB city campus and is there to assist with the administrative processing necessary to enable you to study at CGSB.
+It is important that you become familiar with the administrative requirements at CGSB.
 Some functions of the SSO include:

 • Assistance with development of study plans